I’ve spoken to no less than 5 people in the last week who have never even heard of sheet pan meals.

 - It has to be simple, or else it won’t cook right

-- The best sheet pan meals contain a veggie, a protein, and a sauce (that’s it!)
+- The best sheet pan meals contain a veggie, a protein, and a sauce or seasoning (that’s it!)

 - You have one pan to wash at the end of it all.
-And if you line your sheet pan with tin foil, you have no pans to wash at the end of it all.
+And if you line your sheet pan with tin foil or parchment paper, you have no pans to wash at the end of it all.

 It’s that easy.